sjabbour/sjabbour.github.io/data/resources.md

 <br>

 - Applying to PhDs can be very confusing, especially for students who don't have much guidance on navigating this system.
-Here is my  <a href="assets/files/Sarah Jabbour PhD Research Statement.pdf" >research statement</a> that I used for PhD Applications.
+Here is my  <a href="assets/files/SOP_Michigan_final.pdf" >research statement</a> that I used for PhD Applications.
 Hope it helps at least a few students with writing their own statements!